tiwarishiv/demoapp/README.md

-# Sample Python APP to demonstrate Rolling Updates & A/B Deployments
+# Sample Python Application to demonstrate loadbalancing & various application update strategy in Openshift
+   - Rolling Updates
+   - Blue/Green Deployments
+   - A/B Deployments
 This will display the pod hostname which is servicing the web request

 This is a fork of the below github repository